codrinaignat/99-Problems-in-Python/README.md

  26- Generate the combinations of K distinct objects chosen from the N elements of a list ✅

- 27- Group the elements of a set into disjoint subsets - in progress ‼️
+ 27- Group the elements of a set into disjoint subsets - to be solved ‼️

  28- Sorting a list of lists according to length of sublists ✅